monikakonieczna/bash-scripting/README.md

 grep -- "user_input"
 ```
 > **Note**
-> Some commands don't support thid
+> Some commands don't support this -
-> Use printf instead of echo
+> use printf instead of echo
 ```
 printf "I will delete this file: %s\n" "$file_to_delete"
 ```